ethereum/portal-blog/pages/posts/2024-portal-prague.md

 solving longer term problems and protocol designs.
 Some of the "simpler" things in this category are ideas around how to support "super" nodes on our network that store an above average amount of data.
-The way our DHT storage and retrieval mechanism is built makes it discover content on nodes that are very far away from that content address.
+The way our DHT storage and retrieval mechanism is built makes it difficult to discover content on nodes that are very far away from the location in the network where that content is addressed.
 This is simply an inherent property of how the DHT/Kademlia routing works.
 To solve this, we are exploring how to have our clients represent themselves on the network in multiple locations which makes them inherently easier to discover since each of these network identities would be an entry point into getting at the content they store.

 Another major topic of research is around a scheme for storing large SSZ objects in our network.
 This feature would enable our networks to do more